ref-finance/ref-contracts/ref-farming/how_does_it_work.md

 }
 ```

-As designed that way, we can caculate farmers unclaimed reward like this:
+As designed that way, we can calculate farmers unclaimed reward like this:

 ```rust
 // 1. get current reward round CRR